Etsy SEO in 2026: The Complete Tag & Title Optimization Guide

 Dwell Time Is the Newer Signal

 Etsy now tracks how long buyers stay on your listing after clicking.
 Click and immediately bounce?
-That tells the algorithm your listing wasn't relevant or compelling.
+That tells the algorithm your listing wasn't relevant.
 Click and spend 45 seconds reading the description, viewing photos, checking reviews?
-That tells Etsy to show you to more people.
+Etsy shows you to more people.

 Mistakes That Quietly Kill Your Visibility